Welcome to today's edition of the Rush 24-7 podcast.

 And don't tell me that John McCain's Reagan.

-Don't tell me that Rudy Giuliani's Reagan.
+Don't tell me that Rudy Giuliani is Reagan.

 Don't tell me that Fred Thompson's Reagan.

-And don't tell me that Ron Paul is Reagan, because they aren't.
+And don't tell me that Ron Paul is Reagan because they aren't.

-I'm not, there's no Reagan out there.
+There's no Reagan out there.

-I'm watching our conservative media buddies in the print area and other places all over the country.
+One of the things that amazes, I'm watching our conservative media buddies in the print area and other places all over the country.

 I don't want to mention any names here, but magazines and blogs and newspapers and so forth.

-And here we have this roster of candidates, and people who have all along claimed to be full-fledged, staunch conservatives, have chosen their candidate.
+And here we have this roster of candidates and people who have all along claimed to be full-fledged, staunch conservatives have chosen their candidate.

 I don't care who it is.